pirxthepilot/terraform-aws-security-detection/README.md

+# terraform-aws-security-detection

-# Terraform config for security event detection and response in AWS
+Terraform configuration that deploys a full working demo of an AWS security detection and response system